A Wooden Puppet

 "I don't see Captain.
 Where has he gone?" said a gambler.

-"There is no need for further drawing!" shouted Jonah, who at the moment had climbed up to the deck helped by the captain, "This storm has arisen on account of my sake, and is a work of my God in Heaven!"
+"There is no need for further drawing!" shouted Jonah, who had climbed up to the deck and was approaching them helped by the captain, "This storm has arisen on account of my sake, and is a work of my God in Heaven!"

 "I solemnly ask the god of this man Jonah!
 On account of this red stick, do you mean to sink the innocent sticks as well into the sea?"